-The Fund seeks to achieve its investment objective through long positions in global equity markets and U.S. interest rate markets.
+The Fund seeks to achieve its investment objective primarily through long positions in global equity and fixed income securities.
 The Fund will invest in equity securities regardless of market capitalization and regardless of industry sector.
-With regard to fixed income securities, the Fund invests primarily in U.S. Treasury bonds with a mid-term maturity.
+With regard to fixed income securities, the Fund invests primarily in U.S. Treasury notes, bonds or Treasury ETFs.